NexusMutual/docs/docs/overview/resources/faq.md

 ### How do I get my protocol listed on Nexus Mutual?

-If you're interested in having your protocol reviewed for a potential listing in the Nexus Mutual user interface, you can use the following [contact form](https://nexusmutual.io/contact) to provide your request, which the product team will review and determine if a listing is appropriate at this time.
+If you're interested in having your protocol reviewed for a potential listing in the Nexus Mutual user interface, you can use the following **[contact form](https://nexusmutual.io/contact)** to provide your request, which the Product team will review and determine if a listing is appropriate at this time.

 ## Claims

 ### Have any claims been paid?

-To date, members have more than $9.34m to cover holders who suffered a loss due to past exploits, technical failures, and halted withdrawals on a centralized custodian.
+To date, members have paid more than $18m to cover holders who suffered a loss due to past exploits, technical failures, and halted withdrawals on centralised custodians.

+To learn more, see the [Claims History section](overview/claims-history/) of the documentation.

 ### How do I know my claim will be paid?

-The Claims Assessment process is designed to prevent anyone from submitting fraudulent votes.
-The claims process is battled-tested and has been used to review and approve more than $9.34m in claims to date.
+The Claim Assessment process is designed to prevent anyone from submitting fraudulent votes.
+The claims process is battled-tested and has been used to review and approve more than $18m in claims to date.

-Because members have to stake NXM to participate in the Claims Assessment process, they risk having their stake burned if they vote fraudulently.
-See the [Claims Assessment](/protocol/claims-assessment#fraudulent-votes) section for more details on the security of the claims process.
+Because members have to stake NXM to participate in the Claim Assessment process, they risk having their stake burned if they vote fraudulently.
+See the [Claim Assessment](/protocol/claims-assessment#fraudulent-votes) section for more details on the security of the claims process.

 ### When is loss of funds (in DAI or ETH) determined for a claim?